Social Engineering provides an overview of tools and techniques hackers use to gain access to sensitive information.

 Christopher Hadnagy says that gathering information about your target is your very first step and a crucial one.

-I loved the stories examples with dialogues the author provides.
+I loved the story’s examples with the dialogue the author provides.

 Social Engineer: Even in these small towns things are scary nowadays.
 Do you live around here?

 He then says a few things more and adds

 Social Engineer: “I sell X to major corporations, you’re not a higher up in a big corporation are you”

 He then says he’s not trying to sell anything but asks if he could stop by the day after to leave some information.
 To enjoy the full conversation I invite you to get Social Engineering on Amazon.

 Chapter 3: Elicitation